-The Congress is the supreme authority of the Union and meets every four years.
-Plenipotentiaries from the UPU's 192 member countries gather on this occasion to decide on a new world postal strategy and set the future rules for international mail exchanges.
+Congress is the supreme authority of the Universal Postal Union (UPU) and meets every four years.
+Plenipotentiaries from the UPU's 192 member countries gather on this occasion to decide on a new World Postal Strategy and set the future rules for international mail exchanges.

 The world's postal decision-makers will gather to shape the future of the global postal sector at the 27th Universal Postal Congress, which is scheduled to take place in Abidjan, Côte d'Ivoire, in 2020.